MikeJaras/KOBO_renew_wifi_lease/README.md

 # KOBO_renew_wifi_lease
-Script to run udhcpc from Xcsoar tools menu.
+Script to run udhcpc from Xcsoar tools menu on Kobo busybox.
 Will renew ip address lease so wifi stays connected.
 Solves my problem when I have the Kobo to connect to ESP32 softAP wifi and lease time is set to two hours without possibility to change it.
 The script will run udhcpc in a loop with a sleep of 30 sec.
 When it runs it will do a dhcp renew.